Frequently Asked Questions

 I’m the right choice if you want to:

-- Hire a unique technical, marketing or sales professional; a person who fits your company, culture, customers, and products, and who can deliver the results you’re looking for.
+• Hire a unique technical, marketing or sales professional.
+Someone who you can attract, hire, and retain.
+A person who fits your company, culture, customers, and products, and who can deliver the results you’re looking for.

 I have testimonials from clients that describe exactly how I helped them and what I was like to work with.

-You’ll get better candidates sooner, and save time and money in the recruiting process.
+You’ll get candidates who fit your company and culture, candidates you can attract and retain, and you’ll save time and money in the recruiting process.

 1. We’ll write a compelling job description.